game-of-nfts/gon-evidence/README.md

 # Evidence

-This part tells participants how to qualify themselves as GoNers and earn points to win rewards by submitting evidence.
+This section provides guidance on submitting qualifications, tasks/awards evidence and bug/issue reports for participants in GoN Phase 1 Incentivized Testing.

+In order to verify the authenticity of identity, ensure fairness of the game, and protect participants' rights in receiving points and claiming rewards, please make sure to submit evidence as required.

-At the beginning of the registration, we set a one-year Github account threshold for the participants.
-Thus we assume that participants are familiar with the operation of Git, and the process of submitting evidence through PR will be a commonplace operation.
+Given the registration threshold for phase 1, we assume that participants already have a basic understanding of Git operations, including submitting evidence through PR.

-## Qualification Evidence
+## Qualification Evidence Submission

-Under the `gon-evidence/template` lies a `template.xlsx` file.
-It is a template for submitting your addresses and evidence.
+The `gon-evidence/template` includes a `template.xlsx` file, which serves as a template for submitting basic information for game participation.

-Each participant must fork the `gon-evidence` repository and add a directory named by their **Github Username(https://github.com/{USERNAME})**.
+To participate, each individual must first fork the gon-evidence repository and create a directory named after their GitHub username `https://github.com/{USERNAME}`.

 ```
 gon-evidence/